 prime-rl from a single GPU to a 1000-GPU cluster: single-node and multi-node deployments, FSDP / expert parallelism / context parallelism, and throughput benchmarking.
-For knobs that fit on one box, see Training first.
-For prefill/decode disaggregated inference, see Advanced.
+See Training for detailed documentation of the trainer configuration and Inference for the inference configuration.

 Table of Contents